Application, Admission & Enrollment

 Registration follows a specific schedule that has been widely publicized.

-Any late registration is automatically subject to approval, which may be denied if sufficient supporting documentation is not provided.
+Any late registration is automatically subject to approval for late registration, which may be denied if sufficient supporting documentation is not provided.

 Multiservice Student Card (CMS)

 The card grants access to the University’s campuses and facilities.
 It must be presented to University officials or their designated representatives whenever requested.
 Failure to present the card may result in disciplinary action.
-Lending, exchanging, forging, or attempting to forge the card is prohibited and subject to penalties, including disciplinary action.
+Lending, exchanging, forging, or attempting to forge the card is prohibited and is subject to penalties, including disciplinary action.

 When and where can I get my student ID card?

-When you complete your initial registration at the University of Montpellier, either at the registration office or the academic affairs office.
+When you complete your initial registration at the University of Montpellier, at the registration office or the academic affairs office.
 The relevant office will provide you with specific instructions.
 When you re-register, the card is updated with a sticker indicating the academic year.

-Request a replacement (for a fee) via the “CMSWEB” app from your digital campus portal (click the “Student ID Card” tab).
+Request a replacement (for a fee) via the “CMSWEB” app from your digital campus portal (click the “Student ID” tab).
 However, if the card is defective (inactive, not working, etc.), you must visit your registrar’s office: it may be a manufacturing defect.
 In that case, it will be replaced free of charge.

-once you have submitted your supporting documents (via the “PJ web” application or directly to the enrollment office, depending on your specific enrollment procedures) and and the registration office of your Faculty (UFR)/School/Institute has approved them.
+once you have submitted your supporting documents (via the “PJ web” application or directly to the enrollment office, depending on your specific enrollment procedures) and the registration office of your Faculty (UFR)/School/Institute has approved them.

-Computer account / Digital Workspace
+Computer account / Digital Learning Platform

 Once you have completed your registration, you will receive a personal clickable link at the personal email address you provided during registration.